 Points of interest

-"We also share data with our affiliates, subsidiaries, service providers and partners, for legal reasons"
+"We share data with our affiliates, subsidiaries, service providers and partners"

-Users can access their account data and download a copy of commonly requested information.
-This improves portability and makes it easier to review what Uber holds about you.
+Uber lets you access profile and trip/order history and download a copy of requested data.
+That makes it easier to review what Uber holds and to move your information elsewhere.

 "You can also use our Download Your Data feature to download a copy of the most requested data"